JakeRuth/YahooFinanceStockReporter/README.md

 **TLDR;** This is a python program that takes in stock tickers as input and scrapes data from Yahoo finance.
 It generates reports that automatically open in the browser on program completion.

-*Please note that this project is very early in development, it's quite featureless currently*
+*Please note that this project is very early in development, it's quite featureless currently.
+It will likely remain this way forever*

 ### Current Functionality
 * Takes single stock ticker as input